-Born in New Lenton, near Nottingham on April 11th, 1856, Arthur Shrewsbury was educated at the People’s College, Nottingham, and his first cricket appearance of which the records still exist, was for the college against High Pavement School, when he was 11 years of age.
+Born in New Lenton, Nottingham on 11 April 1856, Arthur Shrewsbury was educated at the People’s College, Nottingham; his first cricket appearance of which the records still exist was for the College against High Pavement School, when he was 11 years of age.

 He joined Meadow Willow CC at 15 and subsequently the more famous Nottingham Commercial CC.
-While playing for the latter he brought to the attention of the Nottinghamshire County Committee and on April 14th, 1873, appeared for the XXII Colts v the County XI at Trent Bridge.
-His score of 35, made without a chance, won him the prize bat for the best innings by a colt and also selection for XV Colts of England v M.C.C. at Lord’s, where he, ‘a mere boy, combated Alfred Shaw and Wootton with pluck as well as skill.’
+While playing for the latter he was brought to the attention of the Nottinghamshire County Committee and on 14 April 1873, appeared for the XXII Colts v the County XI at Trent Bridge.
+His score of 35, made without a chance, won him the prize bat for the best innings by a colt and selection for XV Colts of England v MCC at Lord’s, where he, ‘a mere boy, combated Alfred Shaw and Wootton with pluck as well as skill.’

-Two further trials at Trent Bridge followed on April 6th, 1874, he made his debut for Nottinghamshire playing against the XXII Colts.
+Two further trials at Trent Bridge followed and on 6 April 1874, he made his debut for Nottinghamshire playing against the XXII Colts.
 This, however, was his only important appearance of 1874.
-His first-class debut came on May 17th, 1875, for Nottinghamshire v Derbyshire at Trent Bridge.
+His First-Class debut came in May 1875 for Nottinghamshire against Derbyshire at Trent Bridge.

-1876 saw his first century in first-class cricket - 188 v Yorkshire at Trent Bridge and in partnership with Richard Daft he created a new record for the 1st wicket of 183.
-He was presented with a gold watch, bought with the proceeds of a collection taken on the ground in appreciation of this innings.
-Perhaps even more significant than his first century was Shrewsbury’s selection for the Players v Gentlemen at Lord’s.
+In 1876 he made his first century in First-Class cricket - 188 v Yorkshire at Trent Bridge - and in partnership with Richard Daft created a new Notts record for the first wicket of 183.
+He was presented with a gold watch, bought with the proceeds of a collection taken on the ground, in appreciation of this innings.

 Including this trip, he made four Australian tours, all under the joint management of himself, Shaw and Lilywhite.

 In the English summer of 1882, fresh from Australia, Shrewsbury prospered.
-For Nottinghamshire against Surrey at the Oval, he and Barnes added 289 before being separated, this being a world record for any wicket in first-class cricket.
+For Nottinghamshire against Surrey at the Oval, he and Barnes added 289 before being separated, setting a world record for any wicket in First-Class cricket.
 Shrewsbury also complied his maiden double century for Nottinghamshire in this match.

-His two greatest Test matches in England were at Lord’s in 1886, when he scored 164 and again at Lord’s in 1894 his scores this time being 106 and 81, the former being described thus: ‘His batting was marked by extreme patience, unfailing judgment and a mastery over the difficulties of the ground, of which probably no other batsman would have been capable.’
+His two greatest Test matches in England were at Lord’s in 1886, when he scored 164 - an innings that, more than 120 years later, earned him the Wisden Trophy for Best Test Performance in a Year, awarded posthumously in 2023 - and again at Lord’s in 1894.
+His scores on that occasion being 106 and 81, the former being described thus: ‘His batting was marked by extreme patience, unfailing judgment and a mastery over the difficulties of the ground, of which probably no other batsman would have been capable.’

-It was hoped he would appear for Nottinghamshire in 1903 but on May 19th of that year he ended his own life at his sister’s house in Gedling.
+It was hoped he would appear for Nottinghamshire in 1903 but on 19 May of that year he ended his own life at his sister’s house in Gedling, believing that he had a terminal illness.
 When this sad news arrived, the game at Hove against Sussex was promptly abandoned by common consent.